 Allowances are paid where it is deemed necessary to remunerate staff fairly and consistently for specific tasks and duties.
 Examples include those who are required to be 'on call', those covering a higher role in a temporary basis and those who fulfil first aid duties.

 Details of the company's policies and procedures in this area are available on request.
 There are Inland Revenue dispensations relating to all allowances and expenses.

 Crossrail Limited’s priorities and objectives

-As a nominated undertaker for the Crossrail scheme under the Crossrail Act 2008, CRL will deliver Crossrail as a world-class affordable railway on time and on budget.
+As a nominated undertaker for the Crossrail scheme under the Crossrail Act 2008, CRL will deliver the Elizabeth line.

-To support the delivery of the Crossrail project, we have set out a vision and developed a series of values which are aimed at providing the strategic vision and ways of working for our organisation.
+To support the delivery, we have set out a vision and developed a series of values which are aimed at providing the strategic vision and ways of working for our organisation.

 Our Ways of Working